innerYho/ShortCuts/platforms/git/GitComands.md

 create a new repository on the command line echo "# tutoNode" >> README.md echo #'node_modules/' >> .gitignore

+## Create new repo
+# in vsc push button "Publish in github"

 git init
 git add README.md